-1) current re e areas within the village where residential development should take place according to esidential land use patterns?
-Survey NTN MUM LOTE
+1) current r e areas within the village where residential development should take place according to residential land use patterns?
+Surge and Total Devital Watte BACEE Min Mum Lote

 2) to currer e areas within the village where retail/commercial development should take place according at commercial land use patterns?

-U NC9 THE ACTION OF THE PARTY OF THE

--

-3) Dot Exer rcise - Place a numbered sticker on the map near the location for which you would like to the sticker number in the box and your comment in the adjacent space:
+3) Dot Exe rcise - Place a numbered sticker on the map near the location for which you would like to nt.
+Write the sticker number in the box and your comment in the adjacent space:

-ĵ Dot#
+П Dot#

-PLRACE LEAUR THIS PRED AS AGOD VERY LARGE LOT
+32 PLRAIS LEAUR SHIS BRED AS AGOD VERY LORGE LOT PRESEDENTERL

-5 32 IESS SDERO I DIAC

 Dot #

-Dot #
+Dot#

-4) In the Language provide any additional comments you have on the Village-wide 2050 Comprehensive Plan
+4) I to I account provide any additional comments you have on the Village-wide 2050 Comprehensive Plan

-Delow.
 PLEASE KEEP GHIS A RURAL COMMUNITY!!!

-4

 -

+-

+-

 1) Are there areas within the village where residential development should take place according to current residential land use patterns?

 2) Are there areas within the village where retail/commercial development should take place according

 2) to current commercial land use patterns?

 3) Dot Exercise - Place a numbered sticker on the map near the location for which you would like to comment.
 Write the sticker number in the box and your comment in the adjacent space:

-Dot#
+j Dot#

 Ce 30 Acom Trail

 Dot #

-Dot#
+Dot #

-4) Please provide any additional comments you have on the Village-wide 2050 Comprehensive Plan below:
+4) Please provide any additional comments you have on the Village-wide 2050 Comprehensive Plan

+., below:

 1) Are there areas within the village where residential development should take place according to current residential land use patterns?
 2) Are there areas within the village where retail/commercial development should take place according to current commercial land use patterns?
 3) Dot Exercise - Place a numbered sticker on the map near the location for which you would like to comment.
-Write the sticker number in the box and your comment in the adjacent space: [Dot# 7:3-acre parcels should be SR & in this area, as a district?
+Write the sticker number in the box and your comment in the adjacent space: [ Dot# 7:3-acre parcels should be SR & in this area, as a district?
 4 uhat is difference between Secondary environmental corridor " isolated natural resource area 1 Dot# 792- are there wetlands, at the site? - typically wet in this area 734- gov'+1 parcel should AG - if it's Kieth Vivian's piece Ī Dot# 4) Please provide any additional comments you have on the Village-wide 2050 Comprehensive Plan below: Concern about how to handle two Tand use categories on one parcel J

 1) Are there areas within the village where residential development should take place according to current residential land use patterns?
-Keep Higher Density How Next To with Course Part pur with them For Sown & Watter 2).
+Keep Higher Density How Next To with Course Part pur with the King Sound War 2).
 Are there areas within the village where retail/commercial development should take place according to current commercial land use patterns?
 3) Dot Exercise - Place a numbered sticker on the map near the location for which you would like to comment.
-Write the sticker number in the box and your comment in the adjacent space: Dot# Please Keep Bran RM Run) (ON Keep A Bobb- Like Stor Dr. Pleave 2-14 Dot # Dot# 4 Discounties and additional comments you have on the Village wide 2050 Comprehensive Plan 4) Please provide any additional comments you have on the Village-wide 2050 Comprehensive Plan below:
+Write the sticker number in the box and your comment in the adjacent space: Dot# Please Keep Bran RM Run) ( ON Keep A Bobb- Like Stor Dr. Pleave 2-14 Dot # Dot# 4 Discounties and additional comments you have on the Village wide 2050 Comprehensive Plan 4) Please provide any additional comments you have on the Village-wide 2050 Comprehensive Plan below: